matbuha/HomeWork-IT/README.md

 docker ps

-3. download the repo to your machine, navigate to "HomeWork-IT" directory that you downloaded
+3. download the repo to your machine, navigate to the directory that you downloaded

 4. run this script: